fybrik/fybrik/pkg/adminconfig/evaluator_interfaces.md

 #### Extended policies

 The extended policies define advanced deployment requirements, such as where read or transform modules should run, what should be the scope of module deployments, and more.

+In the initial approach, the extended policies will be loaded during the control plane deployment, and will reside in /tmp/adminconfig/ together with the mandatory policies.

+In the future, the extended policies will be loaded dynamically via a configmap.

-These policies are provided as a sample and should be replaced for the production deployment.
+The policies below are provided as a sample and should be replaced for the production deployment.

 ```
 package adminconfig.quickstart_policies